 Using Beige in Open-Plan Homes

-Beige is perfect for open-plan living because it visually connects different zones while keeping spaces airy.
+Beige connects zones effortlessly while keeping spaces airy.

 Budget-Friendly Beige Decorating Tips